Julius Malema Says Government Has Collapsed After Budget Speech Postponement, SA Applauds EFF Leader

 Source: Getty Images

-WESTERN CAPE – Julius Malema is often criticised on social media for some of his utterances, but the Red Berets leader is now earning praise.
+WESTERN CAPE – Julius Malema is often criticised on social media for some of his utterances, but the Red Berets leader is now earning praise for his comments about the budget speech.

 The Economic Freedom Fighters (EFF) Commander in Chief has earned applause for his speech following the postponement of the budget speech.